 Zheng Binwen, the director of the CASS’s pension research center and a CPPCC member, has sought to assuage people’s angst over the coming requirement to work longer.

-He stressed to Xinhua that pension payments derived from recurrent expenditure funded by continuous contributions from the working population, whose size would remain stable, and that China still had ample financial wherewithal to make up for any emerging shortfall.
+He stressed to Xinhua that recurrent pension expenditure would be funded by continuous contributions from the working population, whose size would remain stable, and that China still had ample “financial wherewithal and tools” to make up for any emerging shortfall.